Soil Experiment: Part 2

 Activity

-1. Students return to their groups and are given their pot/six pack to observe.
+Students return to their groups and are given their pot/six pack to observe from the first experiment.
 The recorder writes down their observations on their Log Sheet.

 can mix the soil in any way, but they must document the ratio they are using (eg. 1 part compost, 1 part sand, 2 parts potting soil) in their Log Sheet.

-6. Students follow the same steps of Part 1 to complete their experiment, this time with their own soil mixture.
+Students follow the same steps as the first experiment, this time with their own soil mixture.

 Observe the pots daily with the students.
 Keep track of which seeds sprouted first, second, third, and fourth.
 After the seeds sprout, allow time every few days for groups to take measurements and record their seedlings size, color, number of leaves, etc. on their log sheets.
 Discuss how health of a plant can be measured in many ways, and size isn’t always an indicator of the healthiest plant.
 Allow the beans to grow for a few weeks so students can see long-term effects of the soils on plant growth.